Written By: Chloe Wilson - BSc(Hons) Physiotherapy

 Peripheral neuropathy is a problem with the nerves that carry messages to and from the spinal cord and brain.
 It most commonly causes problems in the extremities i.e. hands and feet.
 Peripheral neuropathy can come on:

 If one nerve is affected it is known as mononeuropathy, if more than one nerve is affected it is referred to as polyneuropathy.
+The damage from peripheral neuropathy can result in:

 Symptoms of peripheral neuropathy usually affect both feet, rather than just one and may come and go or gradually progress.

-There are a number of different causes of nerve pain in foot from peripheral neuropathy.
+There are a number of different causes of nerve pain in foot from peripheral neuropathy:

 In approximately 30% of cases of peripheral neuropathy, the cause is idiopathic – of unknown origin.